corbindavenport/wikipedia-search/README.md

 Wikipedia Search
 ================

-This extension integrates Wikipedia searching capabilities into Chrome and Opera.
-You can type the word 'wiki' into the address bar, press space (or tab), and start typing the article you want to find.
-Live results are pulled from Wikipedia as you type.
-The search language is automatically detected, but you can change it manually to any of the 50+ languages that Wikipedia supports.
+This extension adds Wikipedia searching capabilities to web browsers.
+To perform a search, just type 'wiki' in your browser's address bar, then a space, then the name of the article you want.
+Live suggestions from Wikipedia are displayed as you type.
+You can also highlight any word or phrase on the web, and an option to search in Wikipedia will appear in the context menu.

-In addition to the address bar search, this extension also adds a 'Search in Wikipedia' option to the right-click menu when you select text on any page.
+Your device's language is used as the default for searches, but you can also change it to any of the 300+ languages supported by Wikipedia.

 [![Download for Chrome](https://corbin.io/img/chrome-button.png)](https://chrome.google.com/webstore/detail/wikipedia-search/lipakennkogpodadpikgipnogamhklmk) [![Download for Opera](https://corbin.io/img/opera-button.png)](https://addons.opera.com/en/extensions/details/wikipedia-search/)